kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

           persistentVolumeClaim:
             claimName: myclaim

-Comparison of the machine types’ internals can be found [at QEMU wiki](https://wiki.qemu.org/Features/Q35).
+Comparison of the machine types' internals can be found [at QEMU wiki](https://wiki.qemu.org/Features/Q35).

 ### BIOS/UEFI